In the past decade, social networks have evolved from “a nice to have” add-on to a necessity for healthcare marketers.

 Before diving into social media, you need to think about what you are actually trying to accomplish.
 The temptation is to start right away by building a following on one or more of the popular social media platforms.
 But actually, this is not where you should start.

 You need to start with your “why” before your how.
-In a recent interview, Lee Aase, communications director for the Mayo Clinic Social Media Network (MCSMN), pointed out that “Everything starts with why you are using social media If you do not have that “why” out there, then it’s going to be easy to not be motivated enough to stay with it.”
+In an interview, Lee Aase, communications director for the Mayo Clinic Social Media Network (MCSMN), pointed out that “Everything starts with why you are using social media If you do not have that “why” out there, then it’s going to be easy to not be motivated enough to stay with it.”